 As you take steps to improve the health of your hips I want you to keep four things in mind:

 - Having “tight” hips (particularly at the side of the hip) is not always a bad thing; if they are too loosey-goosey then your pelvis isn’t supported, which puts pressure on the low back and the knees during movement.

-- Having tight hip flexors (those muscles at the front, either side of the groin) doesn’t mean you have strong hip flexors.
-Sitting keeps the psoas muscle in a state of constant, and passive, contraction, making it tight but also weak.
+- Having tight hip flexors (those muscles at the front-sides of the groin) doesn’t mean you have strong hip flexors.
+Sitting keeps the psoas muscle in a state of passive contraction, making it short and tight but also weak.

 But because that contraction isn’t always followed by movement — unless you get up and do jumping jacks after each stressful email — stagnant muscular energy gets stuck in your body.

 And where does that energy go?
 To our hips, one of the largest joints in the body and the connection point between our top and bottom halves.